 During the financial year ended 30 September 2019, following a Board meeting held on 5 August 2019, the Directors of New Mauritius Hotels Limited decided to segregate the core hospitality activities and the property development projects.
 At a special meeting held on 10 September 2019, the shareholders of the Company approved that the stated capital pertaining to the ordinary shares of the Company be reduced from Rs 6,375,301,930 to Rs 2,780,301,930 with the new stated capital consisting of 548,982,130 ordinary shares of no par value and Rs 387,784,991 consisting of 35,458,987 redeemable non-voting preference shares of Rs 11 each.
-The above-mentioned reduction in stated capital was settled by way of 548,982,130 ordinary shares of Semaris Ltd held by the Company in the proportion of 1 ordinary share of Semaris Ltd for each ordinary share held in the Company as at 30 September 2019.
+The above-mentioned reduction in stated capital was settled by way of 548,982,130 ordinary share of Semaris Ltd held by the Company in the proportion of 1 ordinary share of Semaris Ltd for each ordinary share held in the Company as at 30 September 2019.
 Semaris Ltd will concentrate on the development of the non-hotel real estate assets.
-The book value of Semaris shares paid out to the ordinary shareholders of NMH to settle for the capital reduction amounted to Rs 3,595m.
+The book value of Semaris shares paid out to the ordinary shares paid out to Rs 3,595m.